FZJ-JSC/jupyter-jsc-notebooks/001-Jupyter/001-Tutorials/README.md

 https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks
 Collected in a single git repository to allow easy access and minor adjustments for our cluster-wide installation of JupyterLab.

+In addition, it is a collection of notebooks for us at JSC, which are used as a sanity check.